The Evening Sky in April

 Sirius, the brightest true star, appears midway down the northwest sky at dusk.
 It is soon followed by Canopus, southwest of the zenith.
 Below Sirius are bluish Rigel and orange Betelgeuse, the brightest stars in Orion.
 Between them is a line of three stars: Orion's belt.
 To southern hemisphere star watchers, the line of three makes the bottom of 'The Pot', now tipped on its side.

-Above and right of The Twins is the Praesepe star cluster, looking like a hazy spot to the eye.
+Below and right of Jupiter are Pollux and Castor marking the heads of Gemini the twins.
+Further right is a luminous spot, the Praesepe star cluster.
 It marks the shell of Cancer the Crab.
 Praesepe is also called the Beehive cluster, the reason obvious when it is viewed in binoculars.
-Praesepe is 600 light-years away.
-Its age is around 600 million years so its biggest and brightest stars have long ago burnt out.

-Right of Praesepe, almost due north, is a medium-bright star Regulus.
+Right of Praesepe is the medium-bright star Regulus.
 It is the brightest star in Leo the Lion.
 The curve of stars below Regulus outlines Leo's mane, upside down in our southern hemisphere view.
 A crooked vertical line of stars right of Regulus makes Leo's hind quarters with the brighter star further right being his tail.
-The Moon will be in the curve of the Lion's mane, below Regulus, on the 18th.

 Crux, the Southern Cross, is high in the southeast.
 Below it, and brighter, are Beta and Alpha Centauri, often called 'The Pointers'.
 Alpha Centauri is the closest naked-eye star, 4.3 light-years away.
 Beta Centauri, like most of the stars in Crux, is a blue-giant star hundreds of l.y. away.
 Canopus is also a very luminous distant star; 13 000 times brighter than the sun and 300 l.y. away.